Yarn

 Lately, I've been enjoying hand-building in ceramics a lot.
 It's so different from knitting and allows for more immediate self-expression.
 I also enjoy making quick watercolour sketches and have taken some illustration classes on Domestika.org.

 I hope you enjoyed this interview with Annika Konttaniemi and our exploration of Arctic knitting.
-If you're feeling inspired to try out some of the patterns featured in her book, Arctic Knitting, it is available to purchase now.
+If you're feeling inspired to try out some of the patterns featured in her book, Artic Knitting, it is available to purchase now.
 Whether you're an experienced knitter or just starting out, these patterns offer a unique and beautiful way to explore the knitting traditions of Lapland.
 Thank you for joining us on this journey into the world of Arctic knitting!